Skip to content

 No, don’t worry, we trust you!
 You don’t need to provide evidence that you’ve completed the challenge to us.
 Updating your friends and family on your fundraising page is important!
 Make sure you keep them posted on your progress and share videos and photos throughout July – the more updates the better.
 Supporters who regularly post their progress raise on average 40% more.

-You can track your progress using a tracking app, and it will keep a total of the KMs you’ve covered, so you can enjoy the ride!
+You can track your progress using a tracking app, and it will keep a total of the kilometres you’ve covered, so you can enjoy the ride!
 Screenshots of the distance you’ve covered are great to add to your fundraising page as well, to show your supporters how well you’re doing and how much hard work you’re putting in!

 Are there any fundraising materials available?